EmilionR/django-pp4/TESTING.md

 | Logout       |          97 |           100 |            100 | 100 |
 | Register     |          97 |            94 |            100 | 100 |

+### Custom Automated Testing

+In addition to the various validators and automated tests above, I created my own tests to test my python code.
+Using Django's testing features, I created 27 tests for the various models, views, and forms used across the apps that make up the project.
+I then used these tests to iron out bugs and oversights.
+For example, my tests check whether the search function returns a properly sorted list and whether uploaded images meet the filesize restrictions.
+All tests now pass consistently.

+These tests work by setting up a testing environment and creating mock data to test the functions and features of the project.
+That lets me do rapid and repeated tests without manual input.
+And since it's done in a virtual testing environment that is destroyed after each test run, I don't have to clean out junk data from the actual database after testing.

 ## Manual Testing